 Grants

-SMEEF operates grant rounds as and when we have sufficient funds in the pot.
-Grant rounds have previously focused on project development (getting started, baseline survey and other activation activities) and capital needs (purchase of equipment and improvement to facilities).
+Our first grant rounds in 2022-24 focused on project development (getting started, baseline survey and other activation activities) and capital needs (purchase of equipment and improvement to facilities).
+From 2024 onwards we will allocate our funds across five different themes.
+They are:

-For-profit projects and organisations are welcome to apply to SMEEF but they should form part of a consortium application with a non-profit or other similar legal structure or community group.
+For-profit organisations are welcome to apply to SMEEF, but they should form part of a consortium application with a non-profit or community group.
+SMEEF does not fund campaign related work or statutory functions.

 Our grant fund is currently closed for applications.
 In the meantime you can read about the types of projects funded and case studies in our Impact Report and view previous (and ongoing) projects on our map or on our Projects page.